tinymce/tinymce-docs/migration-from-4x.md

 ```
 > Note: The callback function given to `onSetup` should take a `buttonApi` argument which is an object that contains some helper functions.

-Each type of toolbar button has a different API.
-In this example, the button's API contains `isDisabled: () => boolean` and `setDisabled: (state: boolean) => void`.

-Also, `onpostrender` was only ever called once, when the editor is initialized. `onSetup` is called whenever the component is rendered, which may be multiple times.
-This means we may need a `onTearDown` handler.
-Rather than have to define this as a separate configuration option, `onSetup` can return a function to be used on tear down.

-This is particularly important if `onSetup` listens to any events using `editor.on(eventName, callback)`.
-Unless the event was `'init'`, `onSetup` should return `(buttonApi) => ed.off(eventName, callback)`.
-The **teardown** function will automatically be called by the editor when necessary.

-If some functionality should only run once, when the editor is initialized, it should be passed to `editor.on('init', callback)` as the callback function so it's only run when the editor is initialized.

 ### Custom Menu Items

 ##### New methods: